-Protect it from prolonged exposure to intense light or heat (direct sunlight, behind a bay window, near a radiator, etc.), these elements may damage the item or cause premature wear.
+Protect it from any prolonged exposure to intense light or heat (direct sunlight, behind a bay window, near a radiator, etc.), these elements may damage the item or cause premature wear.

-If you move, and you store your trunk in a storage unit for more than two months, do not wrap your trunk in airtight plastic, the materials need to breathe.
+If you move, and you store your trunk in a storage unit for longer than two months, do not wrap your trunk in airtight plastic, the materials need to breathe.
 You can, however, cover it with linen or wrap it in cardboard.